markdewing/derivative_code_gen/steps/step_01/Readme.md

 We will use a collection of statements, where each statement is an assignment.
 The left-hand side is a Sympy variable and the right-hand side is a Sympy expression.
-The program representation is a Routine, which consists of a name, a list of statements, a list of input variables, and a list of output variables.
+The program representation is held in the class Routine, which consists of a name, a list of statements, a list of input variables, and a list of output variables.

 The example routine looks like this printed out:
 ```